Jared Ball

-Jared A. Ball (born 1971 in Washington, D.C.) is a professor of communication studies at Morgan State University in Baltimore, Maryland, United States.
-Additionally, he is an author, radio host and mixtape radio producer.
+Jared A. Ball (born September 28, 1971) is an American academic and political activist.
+He is a professor of communication studies and Africana / Black Studies at Morgan State University in Baltimore, Maryland, United States.
+Ball is also host of the podcast “iMiXWHATiLiKE!” and a co-founder of Black Power Media.
 In the 2008 presidential election, Ball sought the nomination of the Green Party of the United States before eventually dropping out and endorsing Congresswoman Cynthia McKinney.